-Stephen Colbert, of "The Colbert Report" fame, debuted on "The Late Show With Stephen Colbert" in September 2015, following in the shoes (or chair) of longtime "Late Show" host David Letterman.
+Stephen Colbert, of "The Colbert Report" fame, debuted on "The Late Show With Stephen Colbert" in September 2015, following in the footsteps of longtime "Late Show" host David Letterman.
 If you're going on a trip to New York City and are a fan, you can get tickets to see the show live.
 It tapes nightly at the Ed Sullivan Theater at 1697 Broadway, between 53rd and 54th streets.
 The closest subways are the N/Q/R trains to the 57th/7th Avenue stop and the B/D/E trains to the 7th Avenue stop.

 Getting Tickets in Advance